jdersch/PERQemu/PERQemu/Readme-source.txt

         written to hook into a WinForms-based GUI and the interactive CLI.
-        As currently integrated into PERQemu, only the CLI version is used since there is no 64-bit/Cocoa-based port of WinForms and it's no longer tenable to support 32-bit mono.
-If/when time permits, I'd like to try at least offering the graphical version on Windows, even if the Mac/Linux mono ports remain text based.
+        As currently integrated into PERQemu, only the CLI version is used since there is no 64-bit/Cocoa-based port of WinForms and it's no longer tenable to support 32-bit Mono.
+"MAUI" seems promising but would require entirely new hardware and OS upgrades to even test it.)

     Controller
         The new ExecutionController manages the setup, running, and teardown